HadrienNU/LangevinIntegrators.jl/README.md

     function close_fix(fix::AbstractFix) #Called at the end of each trajectory end

-  Fixes are not called in the initialization of the force for the first timestep, depending of the integrator.
+  Fixes are not called in the initialization of the force for the first timestep, except for ABOBA type integrator.

-  ## Extra observers

-  Observers are called at regular time during the trajectory, they derive from AbstractObserver.
-They need to have a field n_save_iters and are passed to function run_obs every n_save_iters steps.

 # TODO